oktadev/okta-blog/_source/_posts/2023-04-20-api-integrations.md

 **Considerations with using OAuth**

 The preferred method is using OAuth to call Okta APIs.
 It's more secure, and using widely available standards makes the calling process require less manual code.
 You'll configure the scopes you want the process to access, which aren't tied to a specific user.
-But it is a 2-step process to make the API call as first you'll need to get the access token.
+But you'll need to get the access token before making the API call.

 **When to use OAuth authorization**